ddrous/morebikes/README.md

 ## Experiments overview

 We approach this problem by designing a simple model and interpreting its preliminary outputs.
 Firstly, we examine the correlation between 22 predictor variables and our target variable and omitted 5 time and weather features to focus on other variables with a higher correlation value.
-After comparing the performance of 10 learning algorithms such as kNN, Random Forest and different regression models, we observe that the linear regression model often achieved the lowest MAE score, with Poisson regression model often having the highest score.
+After comparing the performance of 10 learning algorithms, we observe that excluding Random Forests and Deep Neural Networks, linear regression models (with Ridge regularization) often achieved the lowest MAE score, with Poisson regression models often having the highest score.
 Hence, we choose a linear regression model as our main model.
 Linear regression models are easy to use, compute and interpret with a good performance.

 Next, we compare MAE scores of given models with 6 different set of features: `short`, `short_temp`, `full`, `full_temp`, `short_full`, and `short_full_temp`, and find out that the difference is insignificant.
 MAE scores are 2.57 for all all-stations models and ranges from 2.45 to 2.47 for per-station models.
-Thus, we conclude that per-station models perform bettern than all-stations models and we use `short_full_temp` features for following experiments.
+Thus, we use `short_full_temp` features for following experiments.

 To design a better-performing model, we combine our predictions of the given 200 pre-trained linear models by averaging and voting.
 For all instances, we find the weight our predictions should be assigned in order to minimize the combined MAE.
 Once the (optimal) weight is known, we duplicate our prediction by dupcount before combining to the others.